huggingface/blog/moe.md

 This [notebook](https://colab.research.google.com/drive/1aGGVHZmtKmcNBbAwa9hbu58DDpIuB5O4?usp=sharing) showcases fine-tuning Switch Transformers for summarization, but we suggest first reviewing the [fine-tuning section](#fine-tuning-moes).

 Switch Transformers uses an encoder-decoder setup in which they did a MoE counterpart of T5.
 The [GLaM](https://arxiv.org/abs/2112.06905) paper explores pushing up the scale of these models by training a model matching GPT-3 quality using 1/3 of the energy (yes, thanks to the lower amount of computing needed to train a MoE, they can reduce the carbon footprint by up to an order of magnitude).
 The authors focused on decoder-only models and few-shot and one-shot evaluation rather than fine-tuning.
-The authors used Top-2 routing and much larger capacity factors.
-The authors explored the capacity factor as a metric one can change during training and evaluation depending on how much computing one wants to use.
+They used Top-2 routing and much larger capacity factors.
+In addition, they explored the capacity factor as a metric one can change during training and evaluation depending on how much computing one wants to use.

 ## Stabilizing training stability with router Z-loss

 The balancing loss previously discussed can lead to instability issues.
 We can use many methods to stabilize sparse models at the expense of quality.
 For example, introducing dropout improves stability but leads to loss of model quality.
-On the other hand, adding more multiplicative components improves the quality but worsens the stability.
+On the other hand, adding more multiplicative components improves quality but decreases stability.

 Router z-loss, introduced in [ST-MoE](https://arxiv.org/abs/2202.08906), significantly improves training stability without quality degradation by penalizing large logits entering the gating network.
 Since this loss encourages absolute magnitude of values to be smaller, roundoff errors are reduced, which can be quite impactful for exponential functions such as the gating.
 We recommend reviewing the paper for details.

 ## What does an expert learn?

 The ST-MoE authors observed that encoder experts specialize in a group of tokens or shallow concepts.
 For example, we might end with a punctuation expert, a proper noun expert, etc. On the other hand, the decoder experts have less specialization.
 The authors also trained in a multilingual setup.
-Although one could imagine each expert specializing in a language, the opposite happens.
-Due to the token routing and load balancing, there is no expert specialized in a language.
+Although one could imagine each expert specializing in a language, the opposite happens: due to token routing and load balancing, there is no single expert specialized in any given language.

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/05_experts_learning.png" alt="Experts specialize in some token groups">